anushkaa-02/Machine-Learning/Regression.md

 ---

 # Multiple Linear Regression
+- When more than one independent variable is present the process is called multiple linear regression.
+For example, predicting Co2 emission using engine size and cylinders of cars.
 - Independent variables effectiveness on prediction
   - e.g: Revision time, test anxiety, lecture attendance and gender have any effect on the exam performance of students.
 - Predicting impacts of changes